XP practices in remote times

 • Increase development speed

-Today we have some tools that allow us to formalize and force the adoption of these standards.
+Today we have some tools that allow us to formalise and force the adoption of these standards.

 • Use of linters and prettiers

 • EditorConfig.
-A very good tool for multidisciplinary and multiplatform teams working with any text editor, it simply makes a standardization through a file where the agreements are declared
+A very good tool for multidisciplinary and multi-platform teams working with any text editor, it simply makes a standardisation through a file where the agreements are declared

 • Githooks to force verifications